mlsquare/fedem/README.md

 ### Objectives
 - Develop a multilingual Mambaa(S4)-based SLM on multi-lingual indic dataset
 - Decentralise the training and development of SLMs/LLMs via simple federated learning framework w.r.t cost, talent and compute.
-- Provide an experimental platform to develop the skills to develop SLMs/LLMs, particulalry for the student community and foster research & innovation
+- Provide an experimental platform to develop the skills to develop SLMs/LLMs, particulalry for the student community, and foster research & innovation

 ## User Stories
 ### Client (donor user)

 #### Pre-reqs
- - has GPU, registers on hf/mlsquare for write access
+ - has GPU, registers on HuggingFace/mlsquare for write access
  - familair with HuggingFace ecosystem (transfomers, peft, datasets, hub)
  - [optional] can donate time or data or both

 #### Actions:
 Runs client side sscript which
- - downloads data, pretrained model
+ - downloads data, pretrains model
  - SFTs via LoRA
  - pushes the adapter to HuggingFace model hub